luketurner/cli-of-mine/README.md

 Your final handler (the "controller" in Express parlance) can call `next` if it wants, but it doesn't have to.
 If it does, the `next` is a no-op.

+### Required Subcommands

-Note that just because subcommands are defined, `cli-of-mine` will not throw errors if no subcommand is specified.
-Handlers can "enable" this behavior for themselves using the `subcommand` property of [HandlerContext], which indicates which subcommand (if any) the user has requested:
+Handlers have access to the `subcommand` property of [HandlerContext], which indicates which subcommand (if any) the user has requested.
+This can be used, for instance, to throw an error if no subcommands are specified:

 ```js
 function handler(ctx, next) {